 Combustion engines all work the same, from go-karts to road cars.
 As I mentioned above, it’ll be easier to see the difference between 2-stroke and 4-stroke engines if you understand how an engine works in its most basic form.

 To get power and start moving, the piston within the engine’s cylinder needs to be going up and down.
 Specifically, the piston needs to hit two distinct points in the cylinder to properly allow airflow and therefore get combustion to happen for the go-kart or other vehicle to get going.

 These two points are abbreviated to TDC (“top dead center”) and BDC (“bottom dead center”).
 As you can probably guess from what each means, TDC is the point nearest the top of the cylinder where the valves are located, and BDC is the position that is furthest away from these valves.

 A stroke is when the piston moves from TDC to BDC, and vice versa, which is how engines are named.
 It’s based on how many of these strokes are needed to make a complete combustion cycle, which is broken down below:

 - Intake: The piston first moves down the cylinder, which allows a mixture of fuel and air into the combustion chamber

-- Compression: The piston moves back up the cylinder, and the intake valve is closed to compress the gasses
+- Compression: The piston moves back up the cylinder, and the intake valve is closed to compress the gases

-- Combustion: A spark from the spark plug ignites these gasses, pushing the piston down
+- Combustion: A spark from the spark plug ignites these gases, pushing the piston down

 - Exhaust: The piston goes back up the cylinder, and the exhaust valve is opened